William-Box-Champlain/Awesome-GameDev-Resources-Fall23/courses/artificialintelligence/readings/spatial-quantization.md

 # Grids

 Grids are the most common technique for space quantization.
 It is a very simple technique, but it is very powerful.
-It consists in dividing the space in a grid of cells, and then we can use the cell coordinates to represent the space.
-The most common grid is the square grid, but we can use hexagonal and triangular grids, you might find some irregular shapes useful to exploit the space conformation better.
+It consists in dividing the space in a Grid of cells, and then we can use the cell coordinates to represent the space.
+The most common Grid is the square Grid, but we can use hexagonal and triangular grids, you might find some irregular shapes useful to exploit the space conformation better.

 ## Square Grid

-The square grid is a regular grid, where the cells are squares.
+The square Grid is a regular Grid, where the cells are squares.
 It is very simple to implement and understand.

 There are some ways to store data for squared grids.
 Arguably you could 2D arrays, arrays of arrays or vector of vectors, but depending on the way you implement it, it can hurt the performance.
 Example: if you use an array of arrays or vector of vectors, where every entry from de outer array is a pointer to the inner array, you will have a lot of cache misses, because the inner arrays are not contiguous in memory.